How Long Should It Take To Fall Asleep? Exploring Insomnia

 How long should it take to fall asleep?

-If you fall asleep quickly, it may mean that you are not sleeping enough.
-On the other hand, if your sleep latency— the time it takes you to fall asleep— is an hour or longer, this could be a sign that your body is sleeping too much or that you are struggling with insomnia.
+If you fall asleep quickly, it may mean you are not sleeping enough.
+On the other hand, if your sleep latency— the time it takes you to fall asleep— is an hour or longer, this could be a sign that you are sleeping too much or struggling with insomnia.

 iStock/fizkes